Verathena/Verathena/README.md

 - 👋 Hi, I’m @Verathena
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning JavaScript and React
 - 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me ...
+- 📫 How to reach me adeadeola234@gmail.com

 <!---
 Verathena/Verathena is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.